 An additional award, the Nick Tyrrell Under-35 Research Prize, was created in 2016 to allow the Judges to recognise work by younger members of the research community.
 This change reflects both the original aims of the Prize and the growing number of high-quality papers submitted by younger researchers.
 In order to qualify for this new award all authors should be below the age of 35 on the closing date for submissions (i.e. 31 May 2020).

 The Prize includes a Prize of £2,000 (£1,000 for the under-35 award), the opportunity to present and discuss the paper at a seminar organised by the sponsoring organisations and the inclusion of the article (or a summary thereof) in one or more of the sponsoring organisations’ publications.
 The Prize is funded by the Nick Tyrrell Memorial Fund, which is supported by the three sponsoring organisations and administered by the IPF.

 The Nick Tyrrell Research Prize is awarded annually to innovative and high-quality, applied research in real estate investment.
-The deadline for the 2019 Prize is 31 May 2019 and all submissions should be made through the secretariat for the Prize, email@example.com.
+The deadline for the 2020 Prize is 31 May 2020 and all submissions should be made through the secretariat for the Prize, Rita Gosrani at email@example.com.